XniceCraft/termux-aarch64-21/README.md

 3. ```./setup-apt.sh```

 ### Caution
 - Dont update libffi to the newest one.
-That will make clang error!
+That will make clang doesn't work!

 ### Todo List
 - Compile clang